spatie/laravel-migrate-fresh/README.md

  ### Events

- You might want to perform some custom logic when rebuilding the database.
+This package fires several events, which you can hook into to perform some extra logic rebuilding the database.

+#### ` Spatie\MigrateFresh\Events\DroppingTables`

+will be fired right before dropping the first table

+#### ` Spatie\MigrateFresh\Events\DroppedTables`

+will be fired right after all the tables have been dropped and before running the `up` steps of the migrations.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.